 Answer: Yes sure !!
 If you provide us your flights details then you should do request then our representative will come to pick up you on Kathmandu international airport.

 Answer: Actually for Manaslu tsum valley trek is suitable for keen trekkers/walkers who are able to walk around 4 or 5 hours in a day, with a light weight day pack.
-For this trekking if you have about little experience would be better.Question: What kind of accommodation can I expect on Manaslu tsum valley trek?
+If you have about the little experience would be better.Question: What kind of accommodation can I expect on Manaslu tsum valley trek?

 Answer: All the guest houses along the tsum and nubri valey trekking route, they have attached restaurant and they cook a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season)

 The dinner and breakfast are provided in the same lodge you spend the night every day and Lunch will be provided on the way to the next place where you are going.